 Our third daughter is especially fond of treasuries, and this one is her current favorite with stories like Curious George and the Firefighters, Sheep in a Jeep and The Great Doughnut Parade.
 And the accompanying CD means she can listen even when I can’t read them!

 HarperCollins Treasury of Picture Book Classics

 If I had to choose one favorite, this one would be among the final contenders.
-Caps for Sale, Goodnight Moon, Harold & the Purple Crayon and Crictor are among my favorite stories to read, and we’ve read these stories over and over and over again since our oldest was just a toddler.
+Caps for Sale, Goodnight Moon, Harold & the Purple Crayon, and Crictor are among my favorite stories to read, and we’ve read these stories repeatedly since our oldest was just a toddler.

 James Herriot’s Treasury for Children